maperghis/stan_coding_challenge/solution.md

 # My Solution

 ## Language
-I chose to implement the simple web app in Python for a number of reasons:
+I implemented the simple web app in Python for the follow reasons:
-1. python is by far my **strongest** language
+1. Python is by far my **strongest** language
-2. very easy to get something up and running quickly
+2. Very easy to get something up and running quickly
-3. **json** package provides easy methods to move back and forth between json and string representations of the object
+3. The module **json** provides easy methods to move back and forth between json and string representations of the object
-4. **filter** method is a powerful way of filtering python *dicts* or *lists* in one line implementations
+4. The **filter** method is a powerful way of filtering python *dicts* or *lists* in one line implementations

 ## Framework
 When deciding upon a backend framework I first considered Django.
 No doubt, Django is the most popular framework with its batteries included and automatic database generation features.
-However I felt that there must be something a bit simpler for such a lightweight web app.
-The app really only has one job to do, and it doesn't have a backend database or frontend, so I began looking for something that is as fast as possible, without any bloat.
+However I felt that there must be something a bit simpler and lightweight for my web app.
+My app really only has one job to do, it doesn't have a backend database or frontend, so I began looking for something that is as fast as possible, without any bloat.

 Online I found [Python's Web Framework Benchmarks](http://klen.github.io/py-frameworks-bench/)